mongock/flamingock-docs/site/v1/driver/driver.md

 <p class="tipAlt">Visit the specific driver's page to see what paramters are required.</p>

-On the other hand, although this job is handled by Mongock, it will probably need some basic parameters, like the database, etc. Once again, please visit the concrete driver page to see what's required.
+On the other hand, although this job is handled by Flamingock, it will probably need some basic parameters, like the database, etc. Once again, please visit the concrete driver page to see what's required.

 -------------------------------------------

 ## Disabling the index creation
-Sometimes, for some reasons, you don't want Mongock to perform administration tasks such as index creations.
+Sometimes, for some reasons, you don't want Flamingock to perform administration tasks such as index creations.
 However they are mandatory and must be created.

-In this scenarios Mongock allows you to create the indexes yourself manually by setting `index-creation` to false.
+In this scenarios Flamingock allows you to create the indexes yourself manually by setting `index-creation` to false.

-However, bear in mind that in this case, although Mongock won't create the indexes, will still check they are correctly created, so the indexes must be created prior to Mongock initialisation.
+However, bear in mind that in this case, although Flamingock won't create the indexes, will still check they are correctly created, so the indexes must be created prior to Flamingock initialisation.
 Otherwise will throw an exception.

 As said, to achieve this you need two things.
-First telling Mongock to not create the indexes by:
+First telling Flamingock to not create the indexes by:

 Properties
 ```yaml